 Visit the support site to find a variety of tools at http://www.galesupport.com/vol/

-In addition to the content mentioned above (under linking directly), this includes a training center with webinars and resource-focused videos, and printable and online promo materials.
+In addition to the content mentioned above (under linking directly), click Training Center in the main menu to find webinars and resource-focused videos, or Marketing Materials for printable and online promo materials.

 How do I Access Stats for VOL?

 Go to the Usage Reports Portal – https://c-usagereports.galeusageportal.com/cognos11/bi/